zuozhenggh/learning-library/workshops/container-native-development-with-oke/LabGuide200.md

     </copy>
     ```

-- In your _local machine_, open the terminal and create kubeconfig file and paste the copied content, press **i** and paste,
+- In your _local machine_, open the terminal and create kubeconfig file and paste the copied content, press **i** and paste:

-**Note**: Remember the path where you are creating this file

     ```bash
     <copy>